Introduction

 Network Segmentation

-Since my router lacks VLAN support, VLANs were configured only on the switch:
+Since my router lacks VLAN support, segmentation was implemented on the managed switch:

-- VLAN 30 (Guests): Network for guests (untrusted devices)
+- VLAN 30 (Guests): Guest network for untrusted devices

 Enhancements